Collision-induced torque mediates transition of chiral dynamic patterns formed by active particles: Appendix

-In the case of the same direction in Fig. \ref{graph:fig4}(b), the local density in mono-polar clusters is between 0.4 to 1.5 with the median of ~1.0.
-When the density is 1.0, the packing is almost the closest.
-The density increase as the absolute value of the average angular velocity increases.
-This result suggests that the collisions generate the effective attraction and mono-polar clusters are maintained by the collisions.
+In the case that ST and CT are the same directions with each other (filled circles) in Fig. \ref{graph:fig4}(b), the local density in mono-polar flocks is between $0.4$ to $1.5$ with the median of $~1.0$.
+When the density is $1.0$, the packing is almost the closest.
+The density increases as the absolute value of the average angular velocity increases.
+This result suggests that the collisions generate the effective attraction and mono-polar flocks are maintained by the collisions.

-The density increase as the absolute value of the mean rotation speed increases.
+The density increases as the absolute value of the mean rotation speed increases.
 The collision becomes more frequent and stronger as the torque becomes greater.
 We can regard that the effective attraction between the particles is strong under such conditions.
-In the case of the opposing direction, this feature is remarkable.
-Therefore, we find the density 2.5 or more.
+In the case that ST and CT are the opposite directions with each other (filled diamonds in Fig. \ref{graph:fig4}(b)), this feature is remarkable.
+Therefore, we find the density $2.5$ or more.
 The large value suggests, the particles overlay each other due to the strong collision.
-Here, the red diamonds for the high-density clusters belong to the island region of mono-polar clusters in Fig. \ref{graph:fig3}(b) and (d) because the red diamonds mean $\omega^{ST} > 1.5 \times 10^{-2}$.
-The strong collisions in the cluster caused by the CW-ST and the CCW-IT are confirmed in Fig. \ref{graph:fig4}(b).
-These high-density clusters are clearly distinguished from the low-density gas-like phase.
+Here, the red diamonds for the high-density flocks belong to the island region of monopolar flocks in Fig.~\ref{graph:fig3}(b) and (d) because the red diamonds mean $\omega^{ST} > 1.5 \times 10^{-2}$.
+The strong collisions in the cluster caused by the CW-ST and the CCW-CT are confirmed in Fig. \ref{graph:fig4}(b).
+These high-density flocks are clearly distinguished from the low-density homogeneous phase.